zerobear8530032/AI-Power-Resume-Builder/README.md

 | Field | Type | Required | Notes |
 | --- | --- | --- | --- |
 | `summary` | string | 🟨 | 3–5 lines describing career goals, interests, and strengths.
 Optional but recommended for freshers. |

-**Example:**
-> “Passionate AI and full-stack developer skilled in React, Python, and ML.
-Eager to build intelligent and scalable web solutions.”

----

 ## 3️⃣ Education Optional